oracle-livelabs/adb/shared/data-catalog/dcat-adb-integrate/harvest-metadata-os/harvest-metadata-os.md

     >**Note:** If the **Jobs** tab was already displayed from the previous harvesting job, click **Refresh** to display the **`Harvest_Data_Lake_Landing`** job.

 16. The harvest job name tab is displayed.
 On the **Jobs** tab, you can track the status of your job and view the job details.
 The **Logical data entities harvested** field shows **11** as the number of logical entities that were harvested using the filename pattern that you assigned to this Object Storage asset.
 This number represents the number of sub-folders under the **`moviestream_landing`** root bucket.
 There are **57** corresponding files under the sub-folders under the root bucket.
 You can drill-down on the **Log Messages** icon to display the job log.
-Close this tab
+When done, you can close the **Harvest** and the **Jobs** tabs.

     ![The harvest job name tab displays the following highlighted fields: Data asset, Connection, Bucket and Data entities selected, and Logical data entities harvested.](./images/landing-job-details.png " ")